Using the COUNTIF Function to find if a Date Is within 7 Days – 2 Methods

 Count If Date is within 7 Days with Excel COUNTIF Function

-This will return the total number of days that is greater than or equal to the date we find from the above procedure.
+returns the total number of days greater than or equal to the returned date.

 Read More: Excel COUNTIF with Greater Than and Less Than Criteria

-2. Excel COUNTIF Function to Count Date within 7 Days Excluding Future Date
+Method 2 Using the Excel COUNTIF Function to Count a Date within 7 Days Excluding Future Dates

 Excel COUNTIF Function to Count Date within 7 Days Excluding Future Date